aaditkamat/assessment1/README.md

 The main features that the app provides are:

 1. Author Management:
-- The app allows users to add new authors using a form (AuthorForm component).
+- The app allows users to add new authors using a form (AuthorForm component)
-= It displays a list of added authors (AuthorList component).
+- It displays a list of added authors (AuthorList component)

 2. User Display:
-- The app fetches user data from an external API (https://jsonplaceholder.typicode.com/users).
+- The app fetches user data from an external API (https://jsonplaceholder.typicode.com/users)
-- It displays a list of these users (UserList component).
+- It displays a list of these users (UserList component)

 ## Starting the application